julioacontreras/kraken/README.md

 Kraken is a framework for build big projects server-side applications.
 This framwork use ExpressJs.

-## Philosophy - make you project in modules
+## Philosophy - Make you Project in Modules

 This project inpired in architecture like MVC and DDD, you can create easy way module and keep your project organized.